 If you or a loved one is facing legal charges for sex crimes in Fort Lauderdale, Florida, you’ll want to understand the complexities of the state’s laws right away.
 Sex offenses can range widely in severity depending on what specific charges the crimes carry.
 However, you should understand that sex offenses and rape charges are very serious crimes in Florida, and consulting a reputable sex crime defender is your best course of action.

-Sex offenses can affect your future by impacting your ability to buy a home and build a career as well as educational opportunities, your relationships and reputation.
-A sexual offense conviction can follow you throughout the rest of your life, impacting your wellbeing.
+Sex offenses can affect your future by impacting your ability to buy a home and build a career as well as educational opportunities, your relationships, and your reputation.
+A sexual offense conviction can follow you throughout the rest of your life, impacting your well-being.

 Sex Offense Charges in Fort Lauderdale

 Depending on the severity of the sex crime, Florida courts may charge you with any number of sex offense charges.
 When determining your charges and punishment, your judge will consider the following details of your case: whether penetration occurred, whether use or threat of force was used, age of victim, past criminal history, and other factors.

 One of the biggest details that will affect the outcome of your case is whether consent was given freely and willfully.
 By Florida statute, if a person made it explicitly clear through verbal or non-verbal communication that you were not given consent for a sexual act, sexual offense charges can be filed.

 And, if the act in question involved a minor, the defendant will be charged with a sexual offense because, by law, minors cannot give legal consent.
 These are details to keep in mind when navigating your legal case.

 Different Sex Crimes

 Statutory rape occurs in any situation where a sexual act occurs with a minor 12 years old or younger.
 If one of the parties in a sexual offense case is under the age of 18, the difference in age cannot be more than four years.
 Sexually battery is an automatic charge in these cases as minors can’t legally consent to sex.